OguBoz/OguBoz/README.md

 ## I'm a Husband, Father, Developer, and Teacher!

-- 🔭 I’m currently working on .NET, DevOps and Azure
+- 🔭 I’m currently working on Angular, .NET, DevOps and Azure
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Become a more complete developer